socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 **Status: active priority (2026-09-22)** — originally queued during the Katz/Bonacich work (2026-08), deferred past v3.7.
 Two more real bugs found the same way since (#283, #286, both 2026-09) make this no longer a someday-audit: it's the standing bar every algorithm needs to clear.
+**Absorbs the former WS6.2** ("systematically expand datasets and coverage") — that section's goal (more networks/edge cases, tested in a structured way) was a looser, less concrete restatement of what this section now demands precisely; keeping both risked them drifting apart or contradicting each other.
+Its dataset-breadth concerns (parser edge cases per format, small/medium/large scale) are folded into the Approach below as a distinct dimension from independent-verification coverage, not dropped.

 Goal: